Scouting for a Car Mechanic role? Your job search has just hit 5th gear!

 Finally, provide insight regarding your working environment.
 Car Mechanics work in dealerships, vehicle rental agencies, garages and auto-workshops.
 It would be wise to indicate logistics such as working hours, shifts, or whether you work on weekends and public holidays.

 It would help if you were physically fit as this job demands quite a bit of endurance standing, bending, lifting and moving heavy objects all day, therefore, adding a medical certificate with a clean bill of health is sure to improve your candidacy.

 How to write a Car Mechanic Career Objective

-Example Car Mechanic Career Objective
+Example Car Mechanic Career Objectives & Summaries: